samogot/betterdiscord-plugins/v2/README.md

 Original BDv2 plugins are lives here.

+If you have any questions, ask them in the [support server](https://discord.gg/MC5dJdE).
 ## Installation
 BDv2 is only alpha now, so this instruction may change in future.
 1. Install BetterDiscord v2 as described [here](https://github.com/Jiiks/BetterDiscordApp/blob/v2/readme.md#setting-up-a-development-environment)